Thymis-io/thymis/docs/src/lib/docs/external-projects/add-new-device-type.md

-# Adding a new Type of Device
+# Adding a new type of device

 Thymis supports various device types, including Raspberry Pi and generic x86 devices.
 If you want to add support for a new device type, you can do so by writing Nix code.

 ## Using Generic Device Types and Custom Modules

-You can add support for new device types by writing Nix code in a [Custom NixOS Module](./thymis-modules/nix-language-module.md) in combination with selecting a generic device type in the UI.
+You can add support for new device types by writing Nix code in a [Custom NixOS Module](thymis-modules/nix-language-module.md) in combination with selecting a generic device type in the UI.

 ![Select Generic Device Type](./select_generic_device_type.png)